Abandoned & Little-Known Airfields:

 and construction for Route 355 (which would eventually go right through the airport property) was approaching from the north.

-By the time of the 1998 USGS aerial photo, the former airport had been completely obliterated,
+By the time of a 1998 USGS aerial photo, Mitchell Field had been completely obliterated,

 with a major freeway (355) running right through where the field was located.

-As seen in the 2002 USGS aerial photo, not a trace appears to remain of the former Mitchell Field.
+As seen in the 2002 USGS aerial photo, not a trace appears to remain of Mitchell Field.

 The site of Mitchell Field is located south of the intersection of Route 355 & Army Trail Boulevard.